Let's talk about DIY sunscreen

 But I Make My Own Sunscreen and I Don't Get Burnt!

 The problem with using "do I get sunburned?" as the marker of whether or not a sunscreen works, is that much of the sun damage we should be concerned about is not visible as a burn.
 The sun has two types of skin-damaging radiation that we should be concerned about, UVA and UVB rays.
-UVA rays cause burns, tanning and skin damage over time.
+UVB rays cause burns, tanning and some DNA damage to skin cells.
 [3]

-UVB rays don't cause visible burns but exposure over time causes DNA damage in your skin that can result in melanoma and other skin cancers.
-And while paler skin tones will alert you to UVA over exposure by burning, you won't know that you've gotten too much UVB exposure until your first visit to a dermatologist for that funny looking mole...
+UVA rays don't cause visible burns but they penetrate the skin more deeply and exposure over time causes DNA damage in your skin that can result in melanoma and other skin cancers (as well as accelerating wrinkles and visible skin ageing).
+And while paler skin tones will alert you to UVB over exposure by burning, you won't know that you've gotten too much UVA exposure until your first visit to a dermatologist for that funny looking mole...

-So even if you've managed a homemade sunscreen that protects you from burns, without testing there's no way to know if it's effectively blocking UVB.
+So even if you've managed a homemade sunscreen that protects you from visible burns, without testing there's no way to know if it's effectively blocking UVA.

 But I Don't Even Need Sunscreen Because I Don't Burn!